UNDP-UNBL/elsa-documentation/docs/trainings/training3/installing_packages.rst

 -   Clicking on the ``Source`` button (on the top right of the ``Source`` panel in RStudio)
 -   Typing ``Ctrl+Shift+S`` or ``Ctrl+Shift+Enter``.

-Some infomration about the versions of you packages, and other infomration, may print to your ``Console`` window (or report errors if they occur... eeek!)
+Some information about the versions of you packages, and other information, may print to your ``Console`` window (or report errors if they occur... eeek!)

 .. _pacman: